dexterstacey/one-click-hugo-cms/site/content/post/trust-and-funding-locally-led-initiatives.md

 ---
-title: Trust and Funding Locally-Led Initiatives
+title: Trust and funding locally-led initiatives
 date: 2022-07-22T06:34:01.610Z
 description: Trust, or lack of, is often cited as a significant barrier to localising humanitarian aid and channelling funds directly to local leaders.